abhishekpanda0620/jenkins-terraform-ansible/README.md

 - `terraform/outputs.tf`: Defines the output variables from Terraform.
 - `terraform/provider.tf`: Configures the AWS provider for Terraform.
 - `terraform/variables.tf`: Defines the input variables for Terraform.
+- `terraform/backend.tf`: Defines the s3 backend to lock state in remote for Terraform.

 ## Manual Local Execution